ausd-io/ausd/doc/backporting.md

 The official doged guide to backporting code from Bitcoin Core.
-When searching for items to backport, especially be on the lookout for bug fixes, code cleanup, and important refactors, as these help improve doged despite consensus-level differences between eCash and Bitcoin Core.
+When searching for items to backport, especially be on the lookout for bug fixes, code cleanup, and important refactors, as these help improve doged despite consensus-level differences between ausCash and Bitcoin Core.

 Identifying commits
 -------------------